28 Apr How to improve your cyber security and safety

-There’s no doubt that cybercriminals, and those crazy folks that have too much time on their hands and decide to use it to hack and disrupt good folks websites and accounts are on the rise!
+There’s no doubt that cyber criminals and those crazy folk that have too much time on their hands and decide to use it to hack and disrupt good folks websites and accounts are on the rise!

-That is why, here at Sure Communication, we hold Government backed qualifications in Cyber security to help ensure we can provide the highest level of protection and knowledge in this ever evolving field for the safety of our clients, their customers and ourselves.
+That is why, here at Sure Communication, we hold Government-backed qualifications in cyber security to help ensure we can provide the highest level of protection and knowledge in this evolving field for the safety of our clients, their customers and ourselves.

-The big offenders of this unsavoury and damaging behaviour are frequently mentioned in the news, so we probably don’t need to spell those out to you.
+It’s often in the news which the big culprits are of this unsavoury and damaging behaviour, and we probably don’t need to spell that out to you.

-Thankfully, most people are aware of just how important their online security is, but still, it never hurts to check all’s working well and increase knowledge and protection because these people never stop honing and developing their cyber-attack skills!
+Thankfully, most people are aware of just how important their online security is.
+However, it never hurts to check all’s working well and increase knowledge and protection because these people never stop honing and developing their evil cyber attack skills!

-The online security was even beefed up in a major way for the recent 2021 Oscars, because the majority of it was being hosted online for the first time in its 93 year history.
-Hackers were certainly not welcome to the glitzy movie party.
-One of the Oscar winners isn’t a shy guy when it comes to online presence, Sir Anthony Hopkins didn’t just win another Oscar, he’s been winning more fans from around the world with his brilliant social media posts during lockdown and beyond, have you seen them?
+The online security was even beefed up significantly for the recent 2021 Oscars because most of it was being hosted online for the first time in its 93 year history.
+Hackers were indeed not welcome to the glitzy movie party.
+One of the Oscar winners isn’t a shy guy when it comes to online presence, and Sir Anthony Hopkins didn’t just win another Oscar.
+He’s been winning more fans worldwide with his brilliant social media posts during the lockdown and beyond.

-Did you know?
-Even allowing the smaller attacks to happen can highlight your vulnerabilities to other hackers for them to carry out more invasive hacks and obtain more information from you or inflict greater damage!
+Did you know, even allowing the more minor attacks to happen can highlight your vulnerabilities to other hackers for them to carry out a more invasive hack and obtain more from you or inflict more significant damage!

-That’s why even if you’re not a business or website owner, if you use the internet or any digital applications at all (we’re confident you do if you’re reading this), then it’s vital you have robust protections on all your devices and even more so if you are a website or business owner.
+That’s why, even if you’re not a business or website owner.
+Suppose you use the internet or any digital applications at all.
+In that case, it’s vital you have robust protections on all of your devices and even more critical if you are a website or business owner.

-The UK Government (thankfully) takes a strong view on cyber security, and as a result of the exponential growth of smart connectivity devices (especially in 2021) which belong to the Internet of Things (IoT), they are now considering a new ‘cyber security law‘ which will force brands to provide greater security protection on anything from smartphones to kids toys.
+The UK Government (thankfully) takes a strong view on cyber security.
+As a result of the exponential growth of intelligent connectivity devices which belong to the Internet of Things (IoT), they are now considering a new cyber security law that will force brands to provide greater security protection on anything from smartphones to kids toys.

-Not only are we qualified in cyber security, we also only use the most robust data centres too.
-We’ve been partnered with Rackspace for many years and they are a world renowned, international data storage and security company, who constantly innovate to keep cloud data protected, and harmful attacks at bay.
+Not only are we qualified in cyber security, but we also only use the most robust data centres too.
+We’ve been partnered with Rackspace for many years.
+They are a world-renowned, international data storage and security company that constantly innovate to keep cloud data protected and harmful attacks at bay.

-You’ve probably already heard of it and are likely to already be using this added layer of online security.
-We use it on our CRM system alongside several of our other bespoke built web systems.
-While some people find it an annoying extra step, most realise that it’s an essential layer to help protect all that precious data, especially when it comes to the safety of your customers data too!
+One way companies can ensure accounts are less accessible for hackers to access is through two-factor authentication.
+You’ve probably already heard of it and are likely to be already using this added layer of online security.
+We use it on our CRM system alongside several other of our bespoke built web systems.
+While some people find it an annoying extra step, most realise that it’s an essential layer to help protect all that precious data, especially when it comes to the safety of your customer’s data too!

 If it makes sense for your bank account…

-It’s worth talking to us about this if it’s not something you’ve considered before but would definitely like to know more about, as we have applied this to several of our clients portals utilising either text or email two step authentication.
+Talk to us about this if it’s not something you’ve considered before and you would like to know more.
+We have applied this to several of our client’s portals, utilising text or email two-step authentication.

 Discover 10 Simple Ways to Keep Yourself, Your Customers and Your Loved Ones Safe Online